Loved your visit? Leave a Google Review ⭐

 5. Voltaren (diclofenac) 75mg by mouth twice daily

-BREAKTHROUGH NARCOTIC PAIN MEDS (take these every 4-6hours only as needed)
+BREAKTHROUGH NARCOTIC PAIN MEDS (take these every 4-6 hours only as needed)

 1. Tramadol 50mg 1-2 tabs by mouth every 4-6 hours as needed for pain (no refills after 6 wks postop)